Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/original/en/how-to-build-original-bots.md

 A stable bot needs more than a personality and a world.

-It also needs a sense of how scenes are supposed to move.
+It also needs a clear sense of how scenes are supposed to progress.

 This is especially important for: